LinkBroken/D-commerce/README.md

-Certainly!
-Here's the updated README file with the packages that the user needs to install:

----

 # DCommerce

 DCommerce is an e-commerce platform built with React, Tailwind CSS, FontAwesome, and other technologies.
 It provides users with a seamless shopping experience, allowing them to browse through a variety of products and easily add items to their cart.